ryandejaegher/hugo-starter/content/articles/get-product-thumbnails-back-on-mobile-in-squarespace-7.1.md

 If we don’t do this the script would only run once when the page is loaded initially and the code for checking the viewport size wouldn’t run again.

 This will ensure the code runs when the window size changes.
+Everytime the viewport resizes we run the function **checkViewportSize** which decides whether or not to move the thumbnails on mobile.

 ```javascript
 window.addEventListener('resize', function(){
     checkViewportSize()
 })
 ```

 ### Step 6.
 Putting it all together